We’ve had a white supremacist coup before. History buried it.

 The parallels between the only successful coup in the United States and the failed insurrection at the US Capitol on January 6 are uncanny.

 On November 10, 1898 in Wilmington, North Carolina a mob inflamed by out-of-power white nationalists attacked a thriving majority Black coastal port.
 The insurrectionists embraced racist propaganda, and they doubted the legitimacy of Black political power.
 Led by former elected-official, Democratic Alfred Waddell, they marched to The Daily Record, a Black newspaper, demolished property, and lit the building ablaze.
 “Hell broke loose,” an observer wrote in a letter.
-In the historically Black neighborhood of Brooklyn, where workers from the waterfront yards confronted an armed white mob, cries and blood filling the streets.
+In the historically Black neighborhood of Brooklyn, where workers from the waterfront yards confronted an armed white mob, cries and blood filled the streets.

 Gaining steam, Waddell, armed with a Winchester rifle, shepherded the men to Wilmington City Hall.
 Inside the chamber, they forced the resignations of the mayor, Board of Aldermen, and police chief as gunfire ripped through the city.
 At least 60 were killed in the spates of violence, and thousands of Black residents fled while others were arrested.